iotubeproject/chainlink-relayer/README.md

 - the value is of a 0.5% deviation from the last price
 - or the time interval is more than 1 hour

+Exchanges used for fetching IOTX price are binance, huobi, coingeko, kucoin, coinbase.

 ## Run a Relayer
 ### Prepare Config File
 1. fill "databaseURL" with your DB link